ScholarEval: Research Idea Evaluation Grounded in Literature: Abstract

 \section{Abstract}

 As AI tools become increasingly common for research ideation, robust evaluation is critical to ensure the validity and usefulness of generated ideas.
 We introduce \system, a retrieval-augmented evaluation framework that assesses research ideas based on two fundamental criteria: \textit{soundness}---the empirical validity of proposed methods based on existing literature, and \textit{contribution}---the degree of advancement made by the idea across different dimensions relative to prior research.
 To evaluate \system , we introduce \benchmark, the first expert-annotated dataset of multi-domain research ideas and reviews, comprised of 117 ideas across four disciplines: artificial intelligence, neuroscience, biochemistry, and ecology.
 Our evaluation shows that \system achieves significantly higher coverage of points mentioned in the human expert annotated rubrics in \benchmark compared to all baselines.
-Furthermore, \system is consistently preferred over our strongest baseline o4-mini-deep-research, a reasoning and search-enabled agentic system by OpenAI, in terms of evaluation actionability, depth, and evidence support.
-Our large-scale user study also shows that \system significantly outperforms deep research in literature engagement, idea refinement, and usefulness.
+Furthermore, \system is consistently preferred over \hnm{the} strong baseline \hnm{OpenAI Deep Research}, a reasoning and search-enabled agentic system, in terms of evaluation actionability, depth, and evidence support.
+Our large-scale user study also shows that \system significantly outperforms \hnm{OpenAI Deep Research} in literature engagement, idea refinement, and usefulness.
 We openly release our code, dataset, and \system tool for the community to use and build on.\footnote{Code and data can be found at \url{https://github.com/skai-research/ScholarEval}}